Second Tasmanian Stimulus Package - Business

 Interest-free loans, grants & assistance services

-- Additional $750,000 to provide business continuity and accounting advice to small businesses, ensuring they have authoritative advice on cash flow management and business options.
+- [Applications now closed] Additional $750,000 to provide business continuity and accounting advice to small businesses, ensuring they have authoritative advice on cash flow management and business options.
 This includes $50,000 to support the Small Business Council of Tasmania to assist their members to navigate the assistance available to them.

 - Applications for various loans and grants are now open and available on the Business Tasmania website.